MicrosoftDocs/dynamics365smb-docs/business-central/service-how-to-post-service-orders.md

 ## To post a service order
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Service Orders**, and then choose the related link.
 2. Open the relevant service order.
-3. On the **Service Order** window, choose one of the following actions.
+3. In the **Service Order** window, choose one of the following actions.

     |**Action**|**Result**|
     |------------------|----------------|